Leveltlab/SpectralSegmentation/README.md

 (cell bodies, dendrites, axons, 1P, 2P, chronic glass windows, chronic GRIN lenses, cortical and subcortical brain regions)
 - To increase speed and decrease memory load fluorescence data is transposed and memory mapped.
 - Some scripts increase speed by using parallel processing.
+- The cross-spectral power images that result from the spectral analysis show excellent separation of active neural elements from the background.
+The cross-spectral power has the advantage over correlation in the time domain of the fluorescence signal in that it has power over multiple different frequencies.
+Different frequencies contain different signal sources; noise can be visible in some frequencies, while neurons can be visible in others (see figure below).
 - Chronic tracking of ROIs over multiple sessions (imaged days to months apart).

 <img src="https://github.com/Leveltlab/SpectralSegmentation/blob/master/docs/Figure_spectral-Delier_20190916_002-1-Declutter.png">